omeka/omeka-s-enduser/sites/site_navigation.md

 ![URL block with the label “RRCHNM” and url chnm.gmu.edu](../sites/sitesfiles/sitenav_url.png) URL Block

-**Browse** blocks create a browse page for content already associated with your site (assigned to existing pages, even if those pages are not currently part of the navigation).
+**Browse** blocks create a browse page for content already associated with your site (assigned to existing pages and in the item pool).
 You can change the *label* of the block to reflect what, specifically, site visitors will browse.

 If you want to refine the Browse block, you can use the Query to create a search query that returns the desired results.